 Whisper it quietly but there could be a nascent move towards greater codification.
 If there is an application for this use in this location and it looks like this and it provides that then it should be determined in this way without further fuss.
 If though there is an application for this use in this location and it does not look like this and it does not provide that then it should be determined in this way without further fuss.
 This drive for standardisation must surely be supported (though success will likely depend on LPAs having the capacity to proactively determine what goes where at scale rather than reacting on an application-by-application basis), but whatever you do do not call it ‘zoning’ because the horses will get scared again.

 The idea of applications being determined ‘without fuss’ is a quaintly charming one in an era when objecting to planning applications has become a national pastime.
 Why is that?
 Are people angrier post-Covid?
 Post-Brexit?
-Is the tail ever longer?
-A little longer than ten years ago under auspices of localism communities were proposed ‘control’?
+Does this trend go back even further?
+A little longer than ten years ago under the auspices of localism communities were promised ‘control’?
 They cannot really have it though can they?
 Who is going to tell them?
 At what point will the Leader of a Council stand up and at say that we need this and that we need to make it happen?

-This is perhaps the macro-trend of the past ten years – the parallel existence of two planning systems.
+All of this controversy and contentiousness has contributed to the parallel existence of two planning systems.
 In one the principle of development, whilst people will still object obviously, is relatively easy to establish.
 The big, brownfield regeneration project, for example.
 Here we can talk about constructive engagement, we can talk about placemaking, we can talk about stewardship, we can talk about all of the good stuff.
 In the other one though it is hard.
-The other one is airport expansions, bridges, power stations and pylons, high speed railway lines, and yes, housing targets.
-Here we talk about a Government-commissioned review at one end and a judicial review at the other end and there is a massive opportunity cost in between.
+The other one is for airport expansions, bridges, power stations and pylons, high speed railway lines, and yes, housing targets.
+Here we talk about a Government-commissioned review at one end and a judicial review at the other end and only later does anybody bemoan the huge opportunity cost in between.
 At what point will a Secretary of State stand up and at say that we need this and that we need to make it happen?

 It can also be said with a high degree of certainty that it will be a lot of fun to discuss all of this with Simon and the rest of the gang in a few weeks time.